2i2c-org/2i2c-org.github.io/content/blog/2025/upstream-impact-strategy/index.md

 We want to build team processes that help upstream communities make progress towards this goal, so everyone can (and does) equitably participate in upstream communities with the support they need.

-## Our current objectives to accomplish this goal
+## Two concrete objectives for accomplishing this goal

-This is a long-term goal, and we've adopted a few objectives to work towards.
-We're focusing on the JupyterHub community for now, and are exploring how to adapt this for other upstream communities we participate in:
+Starting with [JupyterHub](../../../collaborators/jupyterhub/), we've identified two objectives that will guide our work:

 <div class="pull-quote">